hotdoy/grav-theme-wheat/README.md

 	user
 ```

-- We should now rename things to give our new site it's own personality.
-`list of things to rename todo`

-- Now we symlink everything together.
+### Renaming things (if you are starting a new project)

+- `wheat.yaml` should be `yourthemename.yaml`
+- `wheat.php` file name and any reference to the theme inside the PHP code (make sure you follow capitalization).
+- Erase the content of CHANGELOG.md and start fresh with version v0.1.0 (or whatever you think is best).
+- Replace references to Wheat in `blueprints.yaml`.
+- Adjust `_ROOT/site.webmanifest` values (I usually do it just before putting a site in production or staging).
+- Adjust `_ROOT/serviceworker` `CACHE` variable name using your theme's name.

+### Symlinking

 You will, of course, need to find and replace the paths with your own.

 1. Local webroot to Grav install (Skip this one if your project folder is in your webroot)
 `mklink /D D:\xampp\htdocs\myproject D:\myproject\grav-admin`